-You will need: Bottles of "A" and "B" Epoxy

-Several clean wooden stir sticks

-Four 2-3" foam brushes (clean) (Do not use brushes for oil base paints) Two 2-qt. plastic measuring bucket (marked with 1 qt. marking)

-Four 5-quart plastic buckets (clean)

-OR Two 2-gallon buckets (clean) Preferred One - two tubes Clear GE Silicone II Caulk
+You will need: Bottles of "A" and "B" Epoxy Several clean wooden stir sticks Four 2-3" foam brushes (clean) (Do not use brushes for oil base paints) Two 2-qt. plastic measuring bucket (marked with 1 qt. marking) Four 5-quart plastic buckets (clean) OR Two 2-gallon buckets (clean) \Preferred One - two tubes Clear GE Silicone II Caulk Windex Paper Towels (Better yet soft throw away rags)

-Windex

-Paper Towels (Better yet soft throw away rags)

-The Granicrete Crystal Top Epoxy has been blended specifically for indoor application.
-It is both heat and scratch resistant, crystal clear in curing and easy to apply and is excellent in self-leveling.
-For an epoxy, Crystal Top is UV stable but can amber slightly over time, so it is advisable to avoid white countertops.
-Multiple coats of WB-P53 are the ideal sealer for white countertops.
-The other option for a higher build is Polyurea 80.
-Both should be practiced before using.
+The Granicrete Crystal Top Epoxy has been blended specifically for indoor countertop application.
+It is both heat and scratch resistant, crystal clear and easy to apply.
+For an epoxy, Crystal Top is UV stable but will amber slightly over time so it is advisable to avoid highly white countertops.
+Multiple coats of WB-P53 or Polyurea 80 are ideal sealers for white countertops.
+The process for using this product is detailed later in this section.